reactioncommerce/reaction-docs/public-docs/how-to-create-a-payment-provider.md

 #### refund function

-This method must create a refund in your external payment system.
+This function must create a refund in your external payment system.
 It can be an `async` function.
+If your payment method can't be refunded, you do not need to provide this function.

 The function signature is `(context, payment, amount)`, where `amount` is the requested refund amount and `payment` is what your authorize function returned.